NVIDIA/NeMo-Framework-Launcher/README.md

 #### 5.15.3.
 Future Work
 <a id="markdown-future-work" name="future-work"></a>

-- The reward model training only supports datases with two responses per prompt.
+- The reward model training only supports datasets with two responses per prompt.
 We will add support for training with datasets that have more than 2 responses per prompt in future releases.
 - The throughput of PPO will be greatly increased in future releases.
 - The stability of the PPO learning process is not good enough.
 We will continue working to improve the PPO learning for our models.